TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Client-side adjustable crosshair sensitivity
+	- Note that we will anyway require SOME form of synchronization of client settings, like nickname
 	- **CHOSEN SOLUTION:** How about keeping floats in cosmic entropy?
-		- The writing and reading of the entropy for network comms will be contextual, anyway
+		- The writing and reading of the entropy for network comms will be **contextual**, anyway
 		- Notice that determinism won't be broken if we just change sensi during replay or recording, because the final value will always be held in entropy
-	- Anyways, we'll need some form of synchronization of client settings, like nickname
-	- probably it won't hurt to keep sensitivity inside the crosshair component
+	- Would it hurt to keep sensitivity inside the crosshair component
+		- Yes, because we'll need to synchronize not just network comms on changing a local setting, but even local plays
+			- which would otherwise not be necessary
-		- because we have to share this information if we want to use shorts for communicating motion deltas
+		- though we have to share this information if we want to use shorts for communicating motion deltas

 - Melee combat
 	- Primary and secondary attacks for knives